FirebirdSQL/jaybird/src/documentation/faq.md

   parameter block settings.
 * JMX mbean for database management (so far just database create and drop).

-What parts of JDBC are NOT supported by JayBird?
+What parts of JDBC are NOT supported by Jaybird?
 ------------------------------------------------

 **WARNING** The information in this section is outdated